Baymax-ray/Baymax-ray.github.io/README.md

 4. Open the index.html to customize content.
 5. Upload needed images, pdf, or other files to the folder called assets.
 6. Create an account in [elasticemail](https://elasticemail.com/) and connect to SMTP API.
-7. Change 'Username', 'Password', 'To', and 'From' in js/functions.js.
+7. Change 'Username', 'Password', 'To', and 'From' in js/functions.js function sendEmail().
 8. Check status by going to the repository settings, in the "GitHub pages" section